anenadic/instructor-training/index.md

 Welcome to The Carpentries Instructor Training curriculum!
 Originally released in 2016, this resource is collaboratively maintained and taught by The Carpentries Instructor Trainer community.
 Minor changes occur routinely; major updates are chronicled in our release history.

 Carpentries Instructor Training has the following goals:
-* Introduce you to evidence-based teaching practices.
+* Introduce you to evidence-based teaching practices to help us improve how we teach people and help them learn better and faster.
 * Teach you how to create a positive environment for learners at your workshops.
-* Provide opportunities for you to practice and build your teaching skills.
+* Provide opportunities for you to practice and build your teaching skills based on the research theory we cover.
-* Help you become integrated into the [Carpentries]({{ site.carpentries_site }}) community.
+* Introduce you to various roles and activities and help you become integrated into the [Carpentries]({{ site.carpentries_site }}) community.
 * Prepare you to use these teaching skills in teaching [Carpentries workshops](https://carpentries.org/workshops/).

 Because we have only limited time, some things are beyond the scope of this training.
 We will not be learning: